arotem3/numerics/README.md

 ```
 g++ main.cpp -O3 -lnumerics -larmadillo
 ```
 The order is important because `libnumerics` also has to link against `libarmadillo`.
+It is also recommended that you use optimization during compile, such as `-O2`, or `-O3`.

 ## numerics.hpp is a numeric library hosting:
 * integration (4th order and 7-pt lobatto).